aliakkas006/e-commerce-mern-web-application/README.md

 ### Cloud Database:
 MongoDB atlas.

-#### After all, This web application is fully scaleable.
+#### After all, This web application is fully scalable.
 New product category and other system based requirements could be add or subtract.
 Payment Method is like as Paypal integration is comming...